syncfusion-content/windowsforms-docs/WindowsForms/ButtonAdv/ImageSettings.md

-> Note: The Image settings will be effective only when ButtonType is set to Normal.
+N> The Image settings will be effective only when ButtonType is set to Normal.